qmk/qmk_firmware/docs/feature_rgb_matrix.md

-    RGB_MATRIX_HUE_BREATHING,       // Hue shifts up a slight ammount at the same time, then shifts back RGB_MATRIX_HUE_PENDULUM,        // Hue shifts up a slight ammount in a wave to the right, then back to the left RGB_MATRIX_HUE_WAVE,            // Hue shifts up a slight ammount and then back down in a wave to the right RGB_MATRIX_PIXELATION,          // Turn on and off random keys with random colors periodically
+    RGB_MATRIX_HUE_BREATHING,       // Hue shifts up a slight ammount at the same time, then shifts back RGB_MATRIX_HUE_PENDULUM,        // Hue shifts up a slight ammount in a wave to the right, then back to the left RGB_MATRIX_HUE_WAVE,            // Hue shifts up a slight ammount and then back down in a wave to the right RGB_MATRIX_PIXELATION,          // Toggles random keys off and on with random hues
 #if define(RGB_MATRIX_FRAMEBUFFER_EFFECTS)
     RGB_MATRIX_TYPING_HEATMAP,      // How hot is your WPM!
     RGB_MATRIX_DIGITAL_RAIN,        // That famous computer simulation